JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-localization-tests.md

   and number formatting.
 * Validate [RTL and LTR behavior](compose-rtl.md), ensuring that right-to-left languages like Arabic and Hebrew display strings, layouts, and alignment properly.
+* Test languages that have more than one script: set the locale to `zh-Hans`, `zh-Hant`, and `zh`, and verify that each one resolves to a resource.